 Limited API support is available for Code Search.
 A ScriptRunner script may be used to invoke a REST API to search one or more indexes.
 There are methods to do the following:

 - Search an index

 - Search one or more indexes

 - Test if an index exists

-Visit the Customer Community at https://flexeracommunity.force.com/customer/ContactSupport for additional information on these APIs and a sample script.
+Contact Revenera Support for additional information on these APIs and a sample script.